Helen Douglas (book artist)

-Helen Douglas (born 1952) is a Scottish book artist, publisher and educator.
+Helen Douglas (born 1952) is a Scottish book artist, publisher and educator known for her work with artist's books.

-Life and career
+Early life and education

 Douglas was born in Galashiels, grew up on a farm in the Scottish Borders, and studied at the Carlisle College of Art and Design.
 She received a BA in History of Art and Architecture from the University of East Anglia in 1973 and pursued post-graduate studies in textile design at the Scottish College of Textiles.
 In 1975, Douglas settled in Yarrow.
 She received a PhD from the Arts faculty at the University of Edinburgh in 1997.